CharlieRosander/AI-kursen/Uppgifter/Exam_ETL/projs/exam_etl/README.md

 Replace <your_api_key> with the API key you received from OpenWeatherMap.

-    Set up a PostgreSQL database and provide the connection details in the .env file:
+Set up a PostgreSQL database and provide the password in the .env file:

     DB_PASSWORD=<your_postgresql_password>

-Replace <your_postgresql_password> with the password for your PostgreSQL database.
-Usage

 Instantiate the ForecastETL class:

     forecast_etl = ForecastETL()

 Extract the forecast data:

     forecast_etl.extract_forecast()

 Transform the forecast data into two DataFrames (normalized and harmonized):

     normalized_dataframe, harmonized_dataframe = forecast_etl.transform_forecast()

 Save the forecast data to files:

     forecast_etl.save_files()

 Initialize the PostgreSQL database and create the required tables:

     forecast_etl.init_db()

 Load the data into the PostgreSQL database:

     forecast_etl.load_db(connection, cursor)

 Plot the forecast data:

     forecast_etl.plot_forecast()

 ## Output